Group transference techniques for the estimation of the decoherence times and capacities of quantum Markov semigroups: Examples

 \subsection{Collective decoherence}

-The bounds provided by the transference method for the examples studied in the last two sections, namely the depolarizing and the dephazing semigroups, are worse than the already known ones derived from the modified logarithmic Sobolev inequality.
-In this section, on the other hand, we show that our method provides an easy way of deriving estimates for collective decoherence on $n$-register systems, that is on $(\Cbb^2)^{\otimes n}$.
-The power of the method lies in the fact that the constants derived are independent of the representation chosen.
+The bounds provided by the transference method for the examples studied in the last two sections, namely the depolarizing and the dephasing semigroups, are worse than the already known ones derived from the modified logarithmic Sobolev inequality.
+In this section, on the other hand, we show that our method provides an easy way of deriving new estimates for collective decoherence on $n$-register systems, that is on $(\Cbb^2)^{\otimes n}$.
+The power of the method lies in the fact that the constants derived are independent of the choice of the representation.
 In particular, we get estimates that are independent of the number of qubits by choosing tensor product representations.

 We focus on two particular examples of collective decoherence, namely the weak and the strong collective decoherences.
 We first recall the definition of the Pauli matrices on $\Cbb^2$:

 \paragraph{Weak collective decoherence:} We recall the generator of the weak collective decoherence on $n$ qubits: